zelon88/HRCloud2/README.md

 -Admins can automatically install Apps from .zip files or uninstall them just as easily.

--Includes "Notes", "Contacts", and "Calculator", Grabber, and ServStat Apps.
+-Includes "Notes", "Contacts", and "Calculator" apps by zelon88.

+-Includes "Grabber" app by zelon88 for downloading URL's straight to your Cloud Drive.

+-Includes ServStat app for admins that allows monitoring of local or remote servers.

 -Automatic Updates (downloads latest updates from Github and installs itself).